mdeependu/Data-Mining-and-Machine-Learning/README.md

-These are some Data Mining and Machine Learning codes made by me.
+These are some Data Mining and Machine Learning programs made by me.